Etiwanda Falls: San Bernardino’s Most Popular Waterfall

 Expect enormous crowds on the weekends.

-**Make sure to check the hours below so you don’t get locked inside the parking lot after they close the gate.**
+**Check the hours below so you don’t get locked inside the parking lot after they close the gate.**

 Etiwanda Falls Hours